luizbills/create-wordpress-sqlite/README.md

 | bash
 ```

-Then, run `./start-server.sh` and access http://localhost:8080 in your browser.
+Then, just run `./start-server.sh` to start the webserver and access http://localhost:8080

+The default user is:

+- username: `admin`
+- password: `pass`

 ## Features

 - Create a new WordPress without webserver (apache, nginx, etc) or MySQL.
 - Setup an Adminer database editor with autologin
-- Start the webserver on other port with `./start-server.sh 3000` (e.g. 3000 is the port number)
+- Change the webserver port or other details editing the file `server.cfg`